Writing a great essay is one of the most challenging yet rewarding things you can do.

 Don’t let your readers lose the thread.
 Make sure your train of through is on solid tracks.

 2. Being ambiguous

 If you’re writing an argumentative essay – don’t hedge your bets.
 You need to be bold in your statements and take a position.
 There’s no if’s, and’s and maybes.

 3. Failing on grammar, spelling, structure, and formatting

-One of that most important parts tested by your assignment is attention to detail.
+One of the most important parts tested by your assignment is attention to detail.
 Have your I’s dotted and T’s crossed and it will let you pass the exam even if your arguments suck.

 4. Writing about obvious things

 Essays need to be structured and well-organized.
 But it doesn’t mean they have to be boring.
 Think for a moment about how to approach the subject in a creative manner.

 5. Failing to use advanced vocabulary

 Using advanced words will impress your professors.
 But don’t put them in just for this reason.
-Clarity of the language should always be a priority.
+The clarity of the language should always be a priority.